Fraser Basin Council

 • Manage your fleet.
 If you run a business with work vehicles, encourage and monitor idle-free operations among the drivers in your fleet.

 • Consider low-emission vehicles.
-Consider whether electric, hybrid or other clean energy vehicles could work for your business or institution.
+Consider whether electric, hybrid or other clean energy vehicles could work for your business or institution.There is now a wide choice of electric vehicles and equipment.

 • Carefully choose winter traction material.
-Consider the impact of dust created from winter traction material, and whether alternates can be used.
+Consider the impact of dust created from winter traction material and whether alternates can be used.

 • Incentivize sustainable transportation options.
 Make it easier for your employees to take transit, carpool, bike or walk to work, as well as for travel during the work day.